skip to Main Content

 Photo: Misha McCaughan

-Rotational grazing in this pasture provided Grasshopper Sparrows opportunities to nest successfully.
+Rotational grazing in this pasture provided Grasshopper Sparrows opportunities to nest successfully in 2022.
 Two sections of pasture were left ungrazed until late in the nesting season (mid-July).
-Two other sections were grazed in late May and early June, then not again for about 8 weeks, providing a long enough rest period for birds to raise young between grazing occasions.
+Two other sections were grazed in late May and early June, then rested for about 8 weeks, providing enough time for birds to raise young between grazing occasions.

 Photo: Zoé Lebrun-Southcott

-Grasshopper Sparrow nests are built directly on the ground, hidden by vegetation, and frequently domed with a partial roof.
+Grasshopper Sparrow nests are built directly on the ground, hidden by vegetation, and often have a partial roof.
 Females alone incubate the eggs.

 Photo: Zoé Lebrun-Southcott